Charles Rivkin

 Charles Hammerman Rivkin (born April 6, 1962) is an American media executive and former United States diplomat who is chairman and chief executive officer (CEO) of the Motion Picture Association (MPA).

-Rivkin served as Assistant Secretary of State for Economic and Business Affairs at the U.S. Department of State from 2014 to 2017.
+Rivkin served as assistant secretary of state for economic and business affairs at the U.S. Department of State from 2014 to 2017.
 Confirmed by the U.S. Senate on February 12, 2014, Rivkin assumed office the following day, and was sworn in publicly by U.S. secretary of state John Kerry on April 15, 2014.
 Rivkin's confirmation marked the first time a U.S. ambassador and former CEO ever led the Bureau of Economic and Business Affairs at the U.S. Department of State.

-Prior to his appointment, Rivkin served for more than four years as the United States Ambassador to France and Monaco where he led America's first and one of its largest diplomatic missions, which has six constituent posts throughout France and represents over 50 U.S. government agencies and sections.
-In this capacity, Rivkin also served as the U.S. Permanent Observer to the Council of Europe.
+Prior to his appointment, Rivkin served for more than four years as the United States ambassador to France and Monaco where he led America's first and one of its largest diplomatic missions, which has six constituent posts throughout France and represents over 50 U.S. government agencies and sections.
+In this capacity, Rivkin also served as the U.S. permanent observer to the Council of Europe.

 Early life and education

-Rivkin is one of four children of Enid Hammerman and William R. Rivkin, who was the United States Ambassador to Luxembourg under President John F. Kennedy and United States Ambassador to Senegal and Gambia under President Lyndon B. Johnson.
+Rivkin is one of four children of Enid Hammerman and William R. Rivkin, who was the United States ambassador to Luxembourg under President John F. Kennedy and United States Ambassador to Senegal and Gambia under President Lyndon B. Johnson.
 His mother's grandfather founded J K Industries, a large children's clothing manufacturer, greatly expanded by Rivkin's grandfather.
 In 1967, Rivkin's father died when he was just 5 years old.
 His widowed mother remarried Chicago obstetrician Dr. John S. Long in 1971.
+Rivkin is of Russian Jewish descent.

 Rivkin spent his junior year of high school with School Year Abroad (SYA) at its SYA France campus located in Rennes, France.
 Rivkin earned a B.A. from Yale University in 1984.
 He graduated with distinction in political science and international relations.
 At Yale, he was a member of two Yale a cappella groups: the underclassmen Spizzwinks and the all-senior Whiffenpoofs.
 He then earned an M.B.A. from Harvard University in 1988.

 Business career

-Prior to entering government service, Rivkin worked in the media sector for over 20 years, serving as president and CEO of entertainment companies such as The Jim Henson Company, then-home of The Muppets.
+Prior to entering government service, Rivkin worked in the media sector for over 20 years, serving as president and CEO of entertainment companies such as the Jim Henson Company, then-home of the Muppets.
 He also served as CEO of Wildbrain where he won a BAFTA Award as Executive Producer of the hit TV series Yo Gabba Gabba!.
 Rivkin helped engineer the sale of The Jim Henson Company to EM.TV in 2000 for nearly $1 billion and was named one of the 100 Most Creative People in Business by Fast Company.